timescale/docs/api/rate.md

 # rate() <tag type="toolkit" content="toolkit" />
 The rate of change of the counter over the observed time period.
 This is the raw or simple rate, equivalent to `delta(summary)` or `time_delta(summary)`.
-After accounting for resets, the last value is suvtracted from the first value and divided by the duration between the last observed time and the first observed time.
+After accounting for resets, the last value is subtracted from the first value and divided by the duration between the last observed time and the first observed time.